dariakriukova/analyzing_sql/readme.md

 Commands:
   compare-wafers  Compare wafers
-  parse-cv        Parse .dat files with CV measurements and save to database parse-iv        Parse .dat files with IV measurements and save to database set-db          Set database credentials. show            Show data from database summary-cv      Make summary (png and xlsx) for CV measurements' data. summary-iv      Make summary (png and xlsx) for IV measurements' data.
+  db              Set of commands to manage related database parse           Parse files with measurements and save to database show            Show data from database summary-cv      Make summary (png and xlsx) for CV measurements' data. summary-iv      Make summary (png and xlsx) for IV measurements' data.